jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Maximum likelihood estimation (MLE)

-> This section is for background information.
-There are some probability lingos.
-It is good to know but not required.
+> MLE helps you to understand where the cost functions come from.
+It is beneficial to know but not required.

 What is our objective in training a model?
 Our objective is to tune our trainable parameters so that the likelihood of our model is maximized (MLE).
 In plain terms, we want to train the parameters $$ W $$ such that the prediction for the training data is as close to the labels.